These podcasts, short videos, and films honor Indigenous voices and stories of their food systems.

 On “Food Talk with Dani Nierenberg,” Dani speaks with the Director of Programs – Native Agriculture and Food Systems for First Nations Development Institute, A-dae Romero-Briones.
-They discuss the work First Nations, kincentric ecology and land stewardship, as well as…
+They discuss the work of First Nations, kincentric ecology and land stewardship, as well…

 International Day of the World’s Indigenous Peoples offers an opportunity to give thanks to the Indigenous cultures who steward the land and protect the world’s biodiversity.

 These 28 organizations are preserving Indigenous food systems and promoting Indigenous food sovereignty.